-- Removable Stitches These will need to be removed by your practice Nurse at your own registered GP surgery within the time frame recommended.
+Removable/Non- Absorbable Stitches - These will need to be removed by your practice Nurse at your own registered GP surgery within the time frame recommended.
 Generally, stitches are normally kept in for 7-10 days but please check your wound care leaflet given to you after your surgery for this information.

-If you experience any problems regarding getting your stitches removed at your own GP Practise, please contact Gpcare and we will make alternative arrangements but please bear in mind this maybe at a different location to where you had your surgery. - Dissolvable Stitches These will gradually dissolve under the skin over time and will not require any removal.
-Your Surgeon will advise if this is the case. - Skin Glue The glue usually forms a scab that peels or falls off in 5 to 10 days.
+- Absorbable Stitches These will gradually dissolve under the skin over several weeks and will not require any removal.
+Occasionally Stitches may not completely dissolve, if they are still bothering you after your wound has healed, please make an appointment with your GP surgery. - Skin Glue The glue usually forms a scab that peels or falls off in 5 to 10 days.